4 Milk Alternatives to Try (and 4 to Avoid)

 4 Plant Milks to Avoid

-Soy is a common allergen and one of the most common foods that cause food sensitivities and related issues.
-As a legume, soy and soy milk are hard on your digestion.
+Soy is a common allergen and is hard on your digestion.
 Soy also contains chemical compounds called isoflavones that mimic estrogen.
 Research suggests that soy-based foods and a diet high in soy may lead to fertility issues, hormonal imbalance, and lower sperm count.
 Soy milk also contains a chemical compound called goitrogens that may suppress your thyroid gland, making it especially unsafe for those with thyroid issues.29,30,31

-Pea milk is a form of plant milk made from pea protein from yellow peas.
 Although it’s rich in protein, I recommend you pass on this one.
-Peas are legumes that are incredibly hard on your digestion and may not be digested well.
-Partially digested foods in the digestive system can provide food for the bad bacteria in your gut and may disrupt the healthy balance of good bacteria in your body.
-This may lead to Candida overgrowth and leaky gut syndrome, which is the root cause of autoimmune diseases and other health problems.
+Peas are legumes that may not be digested well.
+Partially digested foods in the digestive system can provide food for the bad bacteria in your gut and disrupt your gut balance.
+This may lead to leaky gut syndrome, which is the root cause of autoimmune diseases and other health problems.

 Rice milk may seem like a good option, however most rice milks are filled with additives and low in nutrients.
 Rice milk is very high in carbs and may lead to blood sugar issues, gut imbalance, and weight gain.
 It has also been shown to have higher levels of inorganic arsenic.
 Even the Food and Drug Administration has recommended pregnant women, children, and infants avoid it.33,34